katetolstaya/flight_data/README.md

 To modify experiment parameters, change `params.cfg` and retrain the model.

 ## To do
+0) Move text parsing code into its own folder
 1) Cost function for spacing between airplanes
 2) Add time constraints for start and end
 3) Take-offs